-Days after Iran blamed a cyberattack that crippled gas stations across the country on a foreign country, an Iranian official tweets in Hebrew that the assault failed in its main aim of fomenting unrest through gas shortages.
+The day after Iran blamed a cyberattack that crippled gas stations across the country on a foreign country, an official tweeted in Hebrew that the “enemy’s goal” of fomenting unrest through gas shortages had been thwarted.

-“Although the defenses of the passive frontline were inactivated by a cyber attack, the rear guard thwarted enemy’s goal of rioting in Iran through coordinated and timely action by the executive, security and communication agencies,” tweets Ali Shamkhani, the secretary of the Supreme National Security Council of Iran, also writing in Hebrew, Arabic and Persian.
+“Although the defenses of the passive frontline were inactivated by a cyber attack, the rear guard thwarted enemy’s goal of rioting in Iran through coordinated and timely action by the executive, security and communication agencies,” tweeted Ali Shamkhani, the secretary of the Supreme National Security Council of Iran, in his second tweet this week in Hebrew, English, Arabic and Persian.

-“Intelligent management in October 2021 reveals the recklessness of October 2019,” he says, presumably referring to the deadly fuel riots that took place at the end of 2019 in Iran.
+“Intelligent management in October 2021 reveals the recklessness of October 2019,” he said, presumably referring to the deadly fuel riots that took place at the end of 2019 in Iran.

-Iran has in the past blamed Israel of fermenting unrest.
-Most recently in July, Iran claimed to have arrested a Mossad cell that planned to provoke violence during protests over water shortages in the country.
+Iran has in the past blamed Israel of provoking unrest during protests.
+In July, Iran claimed to have arrested a Mossad cell that planned to provoke violence during demonstrations over water shortages in the country.

 Tuesday’s cyberattack blocked the IT system that allows Iranians to fill their tanks for free or at subsidized prices with a digital card issued by authorities, leading to long lines and frustration as motorists became stranded without fuel.